© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Pen-Rhiw-Angharad Round Cairns is a scheduled monument protected by Cadw under reference GM276.
 View the official record →

-Pen-Rhiw-Angharad Round Cairns is a Neolithic and Bronze Age cairnfield located in Wales, comprising a cluster of stone burial monuments distributed across the landscape.
+Pen-Rhiw-Angharad Round Cairns is a prehistoric cairnfield located in Wales, comprising multiple burial mounds of Bronze Age date.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM276.

 Pen-Rhiw-Angharad Round Cairns dates from the prehistoric period, and is classified as a cairnfield.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Pen-Rhiw-Angharad Round Cairns is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is GM276.